1. Home

 To find out which car tax band you’re in visit the GOV.UK website.
 You can find the emissions of both new and used cars.

 Electric cars don’t pay VED tax or fuel duty now.
 Fuel duty is a tax that’s part of the cost of petrol and diesel.
-As EVs become more popular, fewer people will pay these taxes.
+As EVs become more popular, fewer people pay these taxes.

 You’re exempt from paying VED if your car is: